Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## every

-Test if every entry in a `ReadonlyRecord` satisfies the predicate.
+Test if every entry in a `Record` satisfies the predicate.

 **Signature**